trisulnsm/dinodoc/trisuldocs/docs/ug/cg/tasks.md

 ### I want to group IPs together for reporting for example by department ?

-Login as admin, and  Select Context:default  -> Profile0-> Custom Counters -> Keysets -> Create a new Keyset Counter Group
+Login as admin, and  Select Context:default  &rarr;Profile0&rarr;Custom Counters &rarr;Keysets &rarr;Create a new Keyset Counter Group

 Click [Keyset Counter Group](/docs/ug/cg/custom#keyset-counter-groups) for more.